 The Drake Passage is both the gate and gatekeeper to the icy southern wilds for those who travel to Antarctica via expedition ship.
 Each crossing is different and may present a range of conditions: from eerily placid to uncomfortably turbulent.
 For that reason, it is often foremost in the minds of those who have yet to travel there—right behind asking if penguins deserve the hype (yes, they do).
-With the 2022/23 Antarctic season about to kick off, we answered a few of the most popular questions that will give potential travelers better insight into what lies ahead at the bottom of the world.
+Here, we answer a few of the most popular questions that will give potential travelers better insight into what lies ahead at the bottom of the world.

 What is the Drake Passage?
 Where is it?

 To reach Antarctica you must cross the Southern Ocean that surrounds it.
 The shortest route to the frozen continent is from Tierra del Fuego, at the tip of South America, to the Antarctica Peninsula.
 This approximately 500 mile “gap” between the two continents was created 50-35 million years ago by the small-but-tectonically-formidable Scotia Plate emerging from what we now call the Andes Mountain range.

 This body of water is named for famed privateer, slave trader, pirate, and explorer Sir Francis Drake.
 The name is ill-fitting, as Drake did not see the area nor cross it—sticking to calmer waters in the Strait of Magellan.
 Some maps refer to the area as “Mar de Hoces,” for the Spanish navigator Francisco de Hoces who made note of a passage between the Atlantic and Pacific well before Francis Drake was born.